sidharthv96/blog/content/posts/mermaid/shrinking-mermaid.md

 {{< iframe title="Network Diagram" url="/html/mermaid/old/mermaid.core.mjs/network.html" >}}
 {{< iframe title="Sunburst Diagram" url="/html/mermaid/old/mermaid.core.mjs/sunburst.html" >}}

 You can see that the core build contains just the core internal components.
-(There is some extra dependencies added, I'm not really sure why vite included it, but it's a very small fraction (7.8%), compared to 58.8% of unified build)
+(There are some extra dependencies added, I'm not really sure why vite included it, but it's a very small fraction (7.8%), compared to 58.8% of unified build)

 ---